Mitchell Library Reading Room temporarily closed Tuesday 12 December 2017. More info

 - Provide guidance for the Library’s advisory services and resources for public libraries

 Up to eight members including people with disability or lived experience of disability who are appointed for two year terms.
-The members are to be recruited through advertisements distributed through:

 A majority of the members